Renewable energy in Asia: Japan

 Japan invested heavily into nuclear energy starting in 1966 when it opened its first nuclear power plant.
 The country would continue to establish new nuclear power plants and improve on nuclear technology until the year 2011 when the Fukushima Daiichi nuclear disaster occurred.
 In 2010, nuclear energy made up almost 25% of Japan's energy output, in 2015, this number was recorded at a low 0.4%.
 Public backlash from citizens across the country forced the government to quickly shut down the remain reactors across the entire nation.
 As nuclear power was a large part of Japan's power generation, the Japanese government was forced to quickly find other energy sources to meet the country's massive energy demand leading them to turn to fossil fuels as a quick and cheap solution.
 Since 2011, the nation has slowly been reactivating some of their nuclear power plants with 10 reactors currently operating out of 60 total reactors.
-The effects of the Fukushima nuclear disaster can still be seen on Japan's nuclear industry with nuclear power making up a fraction of what it did in the 2000's.
+The effects of the Fukushima nuclear disaster can still be seen on Japan's nuclear industry with nuclear power making up a fraction of what it did in the 2000s.
 The government is continuing forward with reactivating reactors in order to meet its goal of becoming carbon neutral by the year 2050.